chrisdicken/Cloudability/README.md

 # Cloudability
-making the Cloudability API work for you
+Making the Cloudability API work for you